fredericosanntana/midnight-kitties/README.md

 **Midnight Kitties** is a browser-based decentralized application that demonstrates the capabilities of the Midnight blockchain ecosystem.
 This project serves as a showcase of the **Compact programming language**, showing how smart contracts can be built using Midnight's innovative technology stack.

-The application implements a CryptoKitties-inspired NFT system with breeding mechanics and marketplace functionality, designed to run entirely in web browsers.
+The application implements a CryptoKitties-inspired NFT system with breeding mechanics and marketplace functionality, designed to run entirely in web browsers without any CLI or Node.js server components.

 ### Key Features

 - **Compact Language Learning** - A practical example of building with Midnight's Compact programming language
 - **NFT Module Integration** - Uses external NFT modules from the midnight-contracts repository
 - **Complete NFT System** - Includes breeding, trading, and ownership mechanics
-- **Browser-First Application** - Web UI with comprehensive testing framework
+- **Browser-Only Application** - Web UI with comprehensive testing framework, no CLI or server components
 - **Genetic Breeding System** - Basic breeding mechanics with DNA inheritance and generation tracking

 ## Technical Architecture

-This project shows how browser-based components work together in the Midnight ecosystem:
+This project shows how browser-only components work together in the Midnight ecosystem:

 ```
              ┌─────────────────────┐